This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Intake and output:

-- Your child's caregiver may need to know how much liquid your child is getting and urinating.
-Caregivers may also want to know how much your child eats and if he had a bowel movement.
+- Your child's healthcare provider may need to know how much liquid your child is getting and urinating.
+Healthcare providers may also want to know how much your child eats and if he or she had a bowel movement.

-- You may need to save your child's diapers so a caregiver can weigh them.
+- You may need to save your child's diapers so a healthcare provider can weigh them.
 A urine bag may be used to collect and measure the amount of urine, or your child may need to urinate into a container in bed.
-Do not throw away diapers or the urine bag, or flush urine down the toilet before asking your child's caregiver.
+Do not throw away diapers or the urine bag, or flush urine down the toilet before asking your child's healthcare provider.

 Your child may need one or more of the following medicines:

-- Heart medicine: This medicine may be given to make your child's heart beat stronger or more regularly.
+- Heart medicine may be given to make your child's heart beat stronger or more regularly.
 There are many different kinds of heart medicines.
-Talk with caregivers to find out what your child's medicine is and why he is taking it.
+Talk with healthcare providers to find out what your child's medicine is and why he or she is taking it.

-- Thyroid hormone medicine: Your child may be given this medicine to bring his thyroid hormone level back to normal.
+- Thyroid hormone medicine may be given to bring his or her thyroid hormone level back to normal.

 Your child may need to have any of the following tests:

-- Blood tests: Blood is taken to learn how well your child's thyroid gland is working.
-These tests tell his caregivers how low his thyroid hormone levels are in his blood.
+- Blood tests are used to learn how well your child's thyroid gland is working.
+These tests tell his or her healthcare providers how low his or her thyroid hormone levels are in his or her blood.
 Blood tests may also show how well any treatments are working.

-- Thyroid scan: This test shows caregivers how your child's thyroid is working.
-Radioactive dye may be put into your child's IV or given to him to drink.
+- Thyroid scan shows healthcare providers how your child's thyroid is working.
+Radioactive dye may be put into your child's IV or given to him or her to drink.
 The working part of the thyroid gland absorbs (soaks up) the dye.
-Two to 48 hours later, caregivers put a machine called a gamma camera over his neck.
-The machine takes pictures showing the areas of his thyroid that absorbed the dye.
+Two to 48 hours later, healthcare providers put a machine called a gamma camera over his or her neck.
+The machine takes pictures showing the areas of his or her thyroid that absorbed the dye.
 This test should not be done in newborns.

-- Thyroid ultrasound: This is a test that looks at the inside of your child's thyroid gland.
-Sound waves are used to show pictures of his thyroid gland and tissues on a TV-like screen.
+- Thyroid ultrasound is used to see the inside of your child's thyroid gland.
+Sound waves are used to show pictures of his or her thyroid gland and tissues on a TV-like screen.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.